Grace Potter and the Nocturnals: Career

-Grace Potter and the Nocturnals' lead vocalist is guitarist, keyboardist and organist Grace Potter (known for her skill on the Hammond organ) who attended Harwood Union High School before going on to St. Lawrence University for two years until she ultimately dropped out to pursue music professionally.
+Grace Potter and the Nocturnals' lead vocalist was guitarist, keyboardist and organist Grace Potter (known for her skill on the Hammond organ) who attended Harwood Union High School before going on to St. Lawrence University for two years until she ultimately dropped out to pursue music professionally.
 In addition to lead vocals, Potter plays Hammond B3, Fender Rhodes, Wurlitzer electric piano and electric (including the Gibson Flying V) and acoustic guitars.
 The other members of the band are Scott Tournet, on guitars (including slide guitar) and harmonica), drummer Matthew Burr, Michael Libramento on bass guitar and keyboards, and Benny Yurco on electric guitar and vocals.
 Bryan Dondero played bass guitar, upright bass, and mandolin with the group until his departure in early 2009.

 The band was originally formed in late 2002 when Burr saw Potter perform folk songs in a student-run venue called The Java Barn on the St. Lawrence campus.
 Burr approached Potter about starting a band, citing James Brown and The Band as musical influences he heard in Potter's voice and original songs.
 The band first existed as a trio with a bass player named Cory Beard and played an early show at a venue in Waitsfield, VT. where Scott Tournet opened the show with a female singer as a duo and joined the Nocturnals for part of a set.
 In the spring of 2003, Burr invited guitarist Tournet to join the group, thus cementing the founding members of the band that would become Grace Potter and the Nocturnals.
 Beard would no longer be in the band at that point.

 The group independently recorded and released one album, Nothing but the Water in 2005 with Charlotte, VT, sound engineer Lane Gibson.
 An older album, Original Soul (2004), was a solo release from Potter, also recorded and mastered by Gibson.
 Following extensive airplay on Vermont Adult Album Alternative radio stations WNCS and WEBK, the band signed a deal with Hollywood Records in December 2005 and re-released Nothing but the Water on May 23, 2006.

 In 2005, the band was nominated in two categories at the Boston Music Awards, for "Best Local Female Artist" and also for "Best New Local Act".
 They also performed at the awards ceremony.

 In 2006, the band won the Jammy Award for "Best New Groove" and was nominated for two more Boston Music Awards: Album Of The Year (major) for the re-release of Nothing but the Water, and Female Vocalist of the Year (for frontwoman Grace Potter).
 Potter played Hammond Organ and sang lead vocals alongside Joe Satriani, Steve Kimock, Reed Mathis, Willy Waldman, and Stephen Perkins during that appearance.
 They played a cover of Neil Young's "Cortez the Killer", to a standing ovation.

 The group released its second album, This Is Somewhere, on August 7, 2007 on Hollywood Records and toured that fall supporting Gov't Mule for its October and November North American tour.